 An investment in our children's education is an investment in our country's future.
 The importance of providing our children the best possible education cannot be overstated, especially as so many Americans battle economic hardship.
 That’s why I have made modernizing and improving our school system a top priority during my time in Congress.

 American leadership abroad is more necessary than ever due to a complex global landscape, evolving national security threats, and political instability around the globe.
+Whether in Syria, Ukraine, Western Europe or Israel, the evolving nature of our international relations requires us to continuously reevaluate what measures are necessary to really keep America safe.

 Our nation is enduring a gun violence epidemic, and nowhere is this more evident than in Chicago.
 Sadly, the tragedy of gun violence in America is compounded by another tragedy in Congress: the tragedy of inaction.
 That’s why I refuse to standby idly while thousands of Americans die each year due to gun violence.